Bevacizumab (Avastin®) - Standard format (pdf)

-Bevacizumab (pronounced bev-ah-siz-oo-mab) is under much debate for use in the treatment of brain tumours.
-Although effective in treating other forms of cancer, the evidence for its effectiveness in brain tumours is not clear.
-For this reason, it is not licenced for use in the UK to treat brain tumours.
+Bevacizumab (pronounced bev-ah-siz-oo-mab) is a type of treatment that has been proved effective in treating some forms of cancer.
+However, the evidence for its effectiveness in treating brain tumour is not yet clear.
+For this reason, it is not licenced for the treatment of brain tumours in the UK.

 It is, however, being used in some clinical trials e.g. for high grade gliomas in both adults and children, particularly in combination with chemotherapy and/or radiotherapy.